Skip to main content

 Pace Americas, LLC, of Boca Raton, FL;

-Pace USA, LLC, of Boca Raton, FL;
+Pace Americas Holdings, Inc., of Boca Raton, FL;

-By instituting this investigation (337-TA-1041), the USITC has not yet made any decision on the merits of the case.
+By instituting this investigation (337-TA-1049), the USITC has not yet made any decision on the merits of the case.
 The USITC’s Chief Administrative Law Judge will assign the case to one of the USITC’s administrative law judges (ALJ), who will schedule and hold an evidentiary hearing.
 The ALJ will make an initial determination as to whether there is a violation of section 337; that initial determination is subject to review by the Commission.

 The USITC will make a final determination in the investigation at the earliest practicable time.
 Within 45 days after institution of the investigation, the USITC will set a target date for completing the investigation.
 USITC remedial orders in section 337 cases are effective when issued and become final 60 days after issuance unless disapproved for policy reasons by the U.S. Trade Representative within that 60-day period.